-In line with requirements of the current rule, the proposed rule changes require service providers to conduct the testing and to ensure trained tank professionals are conducting the tests using consistent methods.
+In line with requirements of the previous rule, the rule amendments require service providers to conduct the testing and to ensure trained tank professionals are conducting the tests using consistent methods.

-Currently all testing in Washington must be reported to Ecology.
-This was applied to the new testing in the proposed rule to carry that requirement forward and maintain consistency.
+Previously all testing in Washington had to be reported to Ecology.
+This was applied to the new testing in the rule amendments to maintain consistency.